acro5piano/kibana-adreport/README.md

-# kibana-import-csv-with-python
+# Kibana Adreport

-Import CSV file to Elasticsearch
+Let's Analyze Advertisement data using Kibana.

+This software import ad_data from CSV into Elasticsearch.

 # Installation